gavacho/ecs-deploy/README.md

 #ecs-deploy
 Deploy container images to Amazon EC2 Container Service (ECS).

-In addition to updating a container's image, this tool will configure the container with an environment variable named `IMAGE_TAG`.
-That environment variable can be used by applications inside the container to know which tag is running.

 ## Configuration

 Unless indicated, the following environment variables are required: